 Hank McWhinnie, a long time high school soccer enthusiast, is back on staff as a eleventh year assistant coach.
 The Kent resident's knowledge and motivational skills have been key to the team's success over the last decade.

-Carlos Almeida returns for his sixth season as the goalkeeper coach for the program.
+Carlos Almeida returns as the goalkeeper coach for the program.
 Coach Almeida played on two NCAA College Cup teams at UCONN, winning the 1981 National Championship.
 Prior to attending UCONN he was a standout goalkeeper for Danbury High School, earning all-region and all-state honors.
 He played after college for the renowned Danbury Portuguese Club.
 He has a wealth of experience coaching at the club, high school and college level as well as his own goalkeeper training school - CT Keeper.
 Coach Almeida holds licenses from the USSF and NSCAA.